CLI reference

 How it differs from viv submit:

-• viv swarm runs 3–5 agents in parallel, each exploring a different hypothesis.
+viv submitruns a single agent that investigates one path at a time.viv swarmruns 3–5 agents in parallel, each exploring a different hypothesis.
 This is more thorough but uses more API tokens.

 The RTL investigator focuses primarily on design code, and the testbench investigator focuses primarily on testbench/scoreboard code, so the investigations are largely uncorrelated.